merchantprotocol/protocol/README.md

  key
-  key:generate            Generate an openssl key repo repo:slave              Continuous deployment keeps the local repo updated with the remote changes repo:slave:stop         Stops the slave mode when its running
+  key:generate            Generate an openssl key repo git:slave              Continuous deployment keeps the local repo updated with the remote changes git:slave:stop         Stops the slave mode when its running

 ```